Zen ranks and hierarchy

 Zen institutions have an elaborate system of ranks and hierarchy, which determine one's position in the institution.
 Within this system, novices train to become a Zen priest, or a trainer of new novices.

 Sōtō

 From its beginnings, Sōtō Zen has placed a strong emphasis on lineage and dharma transmission.
 In time, dharma transmission became synonymous with the transmission of temple ownership.
-This was changed by Manzan Dokahu (1636–1714), a Sōtō reformer, who...
+This was changed by Manzan Dohaku (1636–1714), a Sōtō reformer, who...

 Sōtō-Zen has two ranking systems, hōkai (four dharma ranks) and sōkai (eight priest ranks).

 Hōkai

 The dharma ranks (法階) point to the stages in the training to become an Oshō, priest or "technologist of the spirit".
 To become a dai-Oshō, priest of a Zen-temple, one has to follow the training in an officially recognized training centre, sōdō-ango (僧堂安居).

 Jōza (上座)

 Becoming a Sōtō-Zen priest starts with shukke tokudo (出家得度).
 In this ceremony, the novice receives his outfit ("inner and outer robes, belts, o-kesa, rakusu, kechimyaku (transmission chart) and eating bowls") and takes the precepts.
 One is then an Unsui, a training monk.
 This gives the rank of jōza, except for children under ten years old, who are called sami.